jpsim/JPSThumbnailAnnotation/README.md

 # JPSThumbnailAnnotation

 JPSThumbnailAnnotation is a simple mapkit annotation view for displaying people with clean design and animations.
+It is 100% programmatically drawn.

 ![JPSThumbnailAnnotation in action](screenshots.jpg)